Aquatic-gg/docs/docs/aquaticcrates/basic/opening/openrestrictions.md

     limit: 10
 ```

-### Player openings limit
+### PLAYER OPENINGS LIMIT

-Limit of how many times can be crate opened in TOTAL by certain player.
+Limit of how many times a crate can be opened in TOTAL by a certain player.

 ```yml
 open-restrictions: